The Awakener: Forgotten Oath

 “Very good combat and fun roguelike gameplay loop with lots to unlock and play around with!”

-“I'll give a brief summary of each character, but all of them only have one weapon.
-Only one of them has a gimmick without upgrades, none of them have ranged attacks (which is really something they should add, it would definitely help the game feel a bit more), and the 'devil trigger'-esque mechanic isn't character specific.”
+“I'll give a brief summary of each character, but all of them only have one weapon, and only one has a gimmick without upgrades.
+None of them have ranged attacks, which would definitely improve the game feel.
+The 'devil trigger'-esque mechanic isn't character specific, leading to a lack of variety.”

-The graphics of the game receive mixed reviews, with some players praising the aesthetic and combat visuals, while others find the environmental design and overall graphics unimpressive and lacking diversity.
-Critiques include repetitive room designs and a rushed user interface that detracts from the overall experience.
-Overall, the graphics are described as decent but not exceptional, with a score of around 6/10.
+The graphics of the game receive mixed reviews, with some players praising the aesthetic and combat visuals, while others find the environmental design uninteresting and repetitive.
+Many note a lack of diversity in the settings and a rushed user interface, which detracts from the overall experience.
+Overall, the graphics are described as decent but not impressive, with a score averaging around 6/10.

 “I think the awakener has a cool aesthetic of something more like Dark Souls and combat mechanics like Black Desert with a good parry system.”